30 Best Sustainable Menswear Brands

 Performance pieces combine technology with an atemporal design.
 Sustainable supply chains are then used by Aeance to support this with a less but better aesthetic.

-Aeance source their fabrics from Switzerland, Germany, Italy, Japan and New Zealand.
+Aeance sources its fabrics from Switzerland, Germany, Italy, Japan and New Zealand.
 All comply with the strictest eco-standards such as bluesign®, OEKO-TEX®, GRS (Global Recycle Standard) and ZQ Merino.